Well-Architected Framework

 Create cloud budgets

 Cloud spending can quickly get out of control without proper oversight and management.
 According to the 2023 HashiCorp State of Cloud Strategy Survey, 94% of respondents experienced avoidable cloud costs.
-Proactive budget creation, automated alerts, and anomaly detection give you the visibility and control you need to maintain predictable spending and prevent cost overruns before they occur.
+Proactive budget creation, automated alerts, and anomaly detection give you the visibility and control to maintain predictable spending and prevent cost overruns.

 Create spending limits and notifications

-Most major cloud providers offer native tools to create budgets.
-These native tools allow you to set budget thresholds, monitor spending, and receive alerts when spending approaches or exceeds defined limits.
+Most major cloud providers offer native tools to set budget thresholds, monitor spending, and receive alerts when spending approaches or exceeds defined limits.

-If you're tracking resources by tags, it is important to have a well-defined tagging strategy to ensure you apply budgets correctly.
+If you track resources by tags, define a clear tagging strategy to ensure budgets apply correctly.
 Terraform enforces tagging policies and tags all resources consistently.
 Creating infrastructure manually can lead to incorrect or missing tags on resources and result in inaccurate budget tracking.

 Cloud budget configuration with Terraform

-The following is an example of a Terraform configuration that creates an AWS EC2 budget.
-This budget tracks EC2 instance costs and sends an alert to test@example.com when the forecasted cost exceeds 100% of the budget.
+The following Terraform configuration creates an AWS EC2 budget.
+This budget tracks EC2 instance costs and sends an alert to cloud-costs@example.com when the forecasted cost exceeds 100% of the budget.
 You can set similar budgets and alerts for other cloud providers, such as Azure and GCP.

 resource "aws_budgets_budget" "ec2" {